 PM Imran Khan emphasized the urgent need of providing humanitarian assistance to the people of Afghanistan.
 He also highlighted the necessity for the international community to play a pivotal role in Afghanistan, asserting that “Afghan people must not be abandoned at this critical juncture.”

 The agreement between the two leaders on the importance of remaining in close contact on bilateral issues portends that the relations between the two countries will strengthen over the passage of time.
-The calls between the two leaders hold much eminence as it signals the future of the Chinese bloc.
+The calls between the two leaders hold much eminence as it signals the future of the Pakistan-Russia-China bloc.

 The relationship between Russia and Pakistan is fretting for India, as the latter had a very close relationship with Russia throughout its history.
 India and Russia have always enjoyed warm relations but the Indian tilt towards the US, the archrival of Russia, is also one of the major reasons which have contributed Pak-Russia relations